Esteban Sáez

-Esteban Andrés Sáez Moncada (born 6 January 1989) is a Chilean footballer who last played for Chilean Primera B side Fernández Vial as a defender.
+Esteban Andrés Sáez Moncada (born 6 January 1989) is a Chilean former footballer who played as a defender.

 Club career

-With an extensive carrer in the Chilean football, he also had a brief stint with Uruguayan side River Plate in 2013.
+With an extensive career in Chilean football, he also had a brief stint with Uruguayan side River Plate in 2013.

+He retired at the end of the 2021 season and his last club was Chilean Primera B side Fernández Vial.

 International career

-He represented Chile U20 at the 2009 South American U-20 Championship.
+He represented Chile U20 at the 2009 South American Championship.
 In addition, he was part of training processes of Chile at under-17 and under-23 levels.
 Also, he was a sparring player of the Chile senior team managed by Marcelo Bielsa.